Ethan-C-Honzik/LumaGraphVideoUtility/README.md

-A ultily to convert LumaGraph recording files to video via ffpmeg
+A utility to convert LumaGraph recording files to video via ffpmeg